 The final boss of Doom II is John Romero's head on a stick obscured by a giant image of a Satanic monster called the "Icon of Sin".
 Appropriately, it is the source of all the monsters you've been fighting up to now, which of course is John Romero's duty as a game designer.

-People complain about the huge, clunky PDAs used in Doom 3 as an example of zeerust when they should be using something closer to a smartphone, but it makes all kinds of sense when you consider the setting and context: It's an interplanetary mining operation involving joint private and military efforts, so they would issue their employees a heavy-duty device with a highly visible screen and long battery life at the lowest possible cost.
+People complain about the huge, clunky PDAs used in Doom 3 as an example of zeerust when they should be using something closer to a smartphone, but it makes all kinds of sense when you consider the setting and context: It's an interplanetary mining operation involving joint private and military efforts, so they would issue their employees a heavy-duty, hard-to-misplace device with a highly visible screen and long battery life at the lowest possible cost.